Castellanos homers twice, Cubs cruise past Brewers 7-1

 Quintana also drove in a run with a double, the first extra-base hit of his career.
 Victor Caratini had two hits and an RBI.

-Anderson (6-4) allowed five runs and seven hits through four innings.
+Anderson (6-4) allowed five runs in the first two innings, then lasted only through the fourth while allowing seven hits.

+“It didn’t go well from the start,” Brewers manager Craig Counsell said.
+“They jumped on him.
+Unfortunately he made some poor pitches in the game and they were ready to go.”

 Manny Piña had three hits and singled in the Brewers’ only run off Pedro Strop in the eighth.

 Reigning NL MVP Christian Yelich had a single and double in four at-bats, but his season-high homer drought reached 11 straight games.

-Two Cubs regulars, Kris Bryant and Jason Heyward, were rested and didn’t start following Thursday night’s win over the Mets in New York.
+Two Cubs regulars, Kris Bryant and Jason Heyward, were rested and didn’t start.
 Bryant pinch hit in the eighth and struck out.

 Ian Happ doubled to lead off the bottom of the first, then Castellanos followed with a two-run shot to left.